 Infrastructure Investment Australia Summit Draft Agenda

-Keynote: Unpacking the global macroeconomic outlook and implications for investors
+9.10 Keynote: Unpacking global geopolitical developments and the outlook for investors

 • Considering perspectives on inflationary pressures, fluctuating interest rates, and supply chain disruptions